vectara/vectara-docs/www/docs/console-ui/configure_queries.md

 Vectara lets you log your queries into a query history.
 This is important for troubleshooting issues, inspecting past queries, and optimizing configurations.
-By surfacing data like query latency, search results, reranking, and generative response times, users can better understand how our system performs relative to their business goals.
+By surfacing data like query latency, search results, reranking, and generative response times, users can better understand how to fine-tune Vectara to meet their business goals.

 ### View the history of query

-1. Experiment with different query configurations by asking questions of your data with **Send query**.
+1. Ask questions of your data with **Send query**.
 2. Select **View query history** to review a table of past queries executed against your corpus.
 3. Select a query from the table to view its detailed configuration, execution flow, and results.
+4. Use this information to optimize your configuration and submit a new query.

 ![Query histories](/img/query-histories.png)